Welcome to the Beyond Boudoir Photo blog!

 Here's how my content trade shoots work -

 Trade shoots can take place in my studio or at any suitable location.
 They typically last around two hours and usually involve full nudity.
 Models may get as naughty as they wish.
+I encourage erotic (open leg) poses, since virtually all fans love that.
 My goal is to create at least 500 usable images.
 They won't all be masterpieces, but will be properly exposed, cropped and color balanced.
 Obvious mistakes will be culled.

 The model will receive all the usable images within three days via Google Drive.
 She may use them any way she likes.
 I will most likely sell the same images to my fans on Bentbox.